Quasicoherent sheaves for dagger analytic geometry: Introduction

 Moreover, our categories of modules should take into account the analytic structure of the rings we work with, and so we should work with modules in, for instance, Banach, ind-Banach, or bornological spaces.
 These categories fail to be abelian.
 The observation of Schneiders and Prosmans \cite{schneiders_quasi-abelian_1999,ProsmansQuasiAbelienne,ProsmansHomological} was that, more often than not, they are still a very special kind of exact category known as a quasi-abelian category, amenable to homological algebra.
 In particular every quasi-abelian category admits a fully faithful embedding into an abelian category known as its left heart, such that the embedding induces an equivalence on derived categories.
 In \cite{kelly_homotopy_2021}, Kelly produced a projective model structure on unbounded chain complexes valued in certain exact categories.
 In \S\ref{sec:derivedquasiabelian}, we rely crucially on his work, and describe a mostly formal procedure to produce a stack of quasicoherent sheaves on a site whose underlying category is the opposite category of a certain category of monoids in a nice enough quasi-abelian category.
-Many of these general constructions have already appeared in \cite{toen_homotopical_2008} and \cite{CondensedMathematics}.
-We mention also\footnote{I am grateful to the authors for sharing their manuscript with me.} the forthcoming work \cite{DAnG}.
+Many of these general constructions have already appeared in \cite{toen_homotopical_2008,CondensedMathematics} and the recent work \cite{DAnG}.